nexus1203/libBICOS/README.md

 #### Pointcloud
 ![Example pointcloud](/example-pcl.png)

-While only requiring ~110ms (RTX4090) and ~1.6GB VRAM for matching on two stacks of 33 images each.
+While only requiring ~44ms (RTX4090) and ~1.6GB VRAM for matching on two stacks of 33 images each.

 The most significant parameters can be summarized:

 - `--threshold`: increasing this reduces match-outliers.
 High values rely on a reliable pattern.
 - `--variance`: high values reduce coarse outliers, e.g. pixels where no pattern was projected.
 May reduce correct matches on low pattern contrast.
 - `--step`: optional value for subpixel-interpolation around matches.
+- `--lr-maxdiff`: use a maximum left-right disparity difference as a postfilter instead of no-duplicates.

 Other settings are available; Try `bicos-cli -h` for details.